 SO, IS FLUTTER PLUS FUCHSIA THE FUTURE ?

 The IT industry has a very well developed rumour mill.
 The reason for this is very simple, anyone who can successfully predict future trends can potentially make a lot of money.
 Or, if you’re a developer, avoid going down the wrong path and learning the wrong languages or frameworks.
 For example, when a prestigious, high profile cross platform development project fails, there are any number of soothsayers and pundits who’ll point to this being “the end of cross platform development”.

 One thing you can say for certain, though, is that any future development will invariably be based on new technology, and not a rehash of old software and methodologies.

 Want to know more about Flutter, Google's leading frameset for mobile app development ?
 We at Foresight specialise in developing mobile and web apps using Flutter.
-Just click here or on the graphic below to get in touch.
+Just click here or on the graphic below to get in touch, or here to find out out about our Manchester based Flutter development service.
 We'll be happy to hear from you.